Ida Darwin

 After the Mental Deficiency Act was passed in 1913 the Association merged with the Cambridgeshire Voluntary Association for the Care of the Mentally Defective, which had just been formed by the County Council.
 This organisation was affiliated to the Central Association for the Care of the Mentally Defective (later the Central Association for Mental Welfare).
 Darwin was a vice-president of the Central Association for Mental Welfare and as such was a signatory to a letter to The Times in 1929 calling for the segregation and supervision of existing defectives and an inquiry into the causes of mental deficiency:

 "Since its formation in 1914 the Central Association for Mental Welfare has on numerous occasion drawn public attention to the social problem presented by mental deficiency and to the grave consequences and serious cost entailed by the presence of mental defectives in the community".

 Although Darwin reduced her public commitments following the death of her son in 1915, she maintained links with the Central Association for Mental Welfare until the end of her life.

-Darwin died 5 July 1946 and is buried in Cambridge at the Parish of the Ascension Burial Ground along with her husband.
+Darwin died on 5 July 1946, aged 91, and is buried in Cambridge at the Parish of the Ascension Burial Ground, along with her husband.
 She had an obituary in The Times, with a further note by Leslie Scott who described her as "one of the pioneers in this country in the field of social work".
 The Ida Darwin Hospital, built in the 1960s on the Fulbourn Hospital site, was named in her honour.
 She also has an iris, Mrs Horace Darwin, named after her.